-Researchers design new imaging technique for identifying age, sex of a corpseJanuary 23rd, 2013 in Other /
+Researchers design new imaging technique for identifying age, sex of a corpseJanuary 23, 2013 in Medicine & Health / Other

 Researchers at the University of Granada, Spain, have designed a new computing system that determines the age and sex of a corpse with a reliability of 95%.
 This system is based on free software called Image and a free DICOM displayer called K-Pacs.
 This state-of-the-art system is very different from the traditional macroscopy systems used to evaluate the osteoarticular features of a corpse, and it is much faster and user-friendly.